Update: There is a bug which slipped in all of

 For constants, we just need to return their value.
 But remember, there's

-—instead we're invoking the callback with the value.
+no return—instead we're invoking the callback with the value.

 case "num":